Senzing/elasticsearch/README.md

 <img width="200" alt="image" src="https://github.com/Senzing/elasticsearch/assets/49598357/b7663a5b-b940-4ca6-b3b6-dc0250a5f3ba">

 3. Create Index.
-   * If all was done correctly, you should now see a new screen with a button to "Create data view".
+   * If all was done correctly, a new screen with a button to "Create data view" should appear.
    * Click this and in the `index pattern` box type the name of the index that was created, this was the `ELASTIC_INDEX_NAME` variable set early, and should also appear on the right side of the popup.
    * The `Name` field can be set but is not required.

-5. Press "Save data view to Kibana" at the bottom of the screen, now you can view your created index and do searches.
-If you want to do fuzzy searches click on "Saved Query" and switch the language to lucene.
+5. Press "Save data view to Kibana" at the bottom of the screen, now can view the created index and do searches.
+If fuzzy searches are needed click on "Saved Query" and switch the language to lucene.
 [Here](https://www.elastic.co/guide/en/elasticsearch/reference/8.8/query-dsl-query-string-query.html#query-string-fuzziness) you can view the lucene syntax and how to do fuzzy searches
 <img width="246" alt="image" src="https://github.com/SamMacy/elasticsearch/assets/49598357/c77b8f8b-6877-4701-9677-511e5aafb81f">